Northern Super League: Ideation (2021–2022)

 Upon her retirement from professional soccer in July 2021, Diana Matheson began advocating for both a national domestic women's league and National Women's Soccer League team in Canada.
 Her early plans specified a six-month professional league with player leadership, and cited her experience with the Ottawa Fury and Vancouver Whitecaps of the defunct USL W-League as examples of what Canada lacked in player development opportunities.
-Matheson entered Queen's University at Kingston to pursue a Master of Business Administration degree in August 2021, and enrolled in the UEFA Executive Master for International Players program toward sports administration.
+Matheson then entered Queen's University at Kingston to pursue a Master of Business Administration degree in August 2021, and enrolled in the UEFA Executive Master for International Players program toward sports administration.
+In December 2021, Matheson presented a plan for women's soccer in Canada to the Canadian Soccer Association, but discussions did not progress.
+While attending Queen's, Matheson co-founded Project 8 Sports Inc. in August 2022 with master's classmate Thomas Gilbert and began planning a professional domestic women's soccer league.